Abstract Mentor Program

 • Two separate abstracts may each be submitted once for mentor feedback

-• Mentors will help abstract submitters answer questions around formal requirements for abstracts, research methods and analysis,
+• Mentors will help abstract submitters answer questions around formal requirements for abstracts, research methods and analysis, as well as how to select appropriate tracks and categories.

 • Mentors will not make any edits/changes in submitted abstracts.

-• Mentors cannot indicate if they think the abstract is likely to be selected or not.
+• Mentors cannot indicate if they think the abstract is likely to be selected or not

-of community workers as well as the number of abstract submissions received from community workers, peer support workers, consumer representatives working in the area and consumers that may not be able to submit an abstract on their own or have the confidence to present at
+The program is targeted at community organisations, peer support workers, and consumer representatives from resource-limited settings who lack access to opportunities for rigorous mentoring in research and writing.
+The aim of the Abstract Mentor Program is to increase the motivation of community workers as well as the number of abstract submissions received from community workers, peer support workers, consumer representatives working in the area and consumers that may not be able to submit an abstract on their own or have the confidence to present at the conference.

 The program is completely independent of the abstract review and selection process.